 - i.
 Section 3 businesses that provide economic opportunity for residents of the public housing project funded with public housing money; - ii.
-Section 3 businesses that provide economic opportunity for residents of the PHA's other public housing projects, or residents with Section 8 vouchers or project-based rental assistance; (the addition of Section 8 residents is an improvement over the old rule) - iii.
-YouthBuild participants; and, (YouthBuild programs receive assistance under the Workforce Innovation and Opportunity Act.) - iv.
+Section 3 businesses that provide economic opportunity for residents of the PHA's other public housing projects, or residents assisted with Section 8 vouchers or project-based rental assistance; - (the addition of Section 8 residents is an improvement over the existing rule) - iii.
+YouthBuild participants; and, iv.
 Section 3 businesses that provide economic opportunity to low-income people living in the metro area (or non-metro county).